 - Testing of fitness and thresholds (CPET, V02max).

-- Consultation and field testing (during orienteering) with general-, sports medicine doctor, cardiologist and physiotherapist.
+- Consultation and field testing (during orienteering) with general doctor, sports medicine doctor, cardiologist and physiotherapist.

-- Running analysis (for injury prevention and running economy) together with experienced physiotherapist.
+- Exercise economy (for injury prevention and running economy) together with experienced physiotherapist.

 - Your values and recommendations from assessment by doctors and physiotherapists.

 VO2max is the maximal oxygen consumption.
-Oxygen consumption during exercise is measured in oxygen (ml) per kilogram body weight (VO2 ml / kg / min). the CPET test determines the athlete’s aerobic and anaerobic thresholds, maximum or peak oxygen consumption.
-The aerobic threshold – the muscle begins to produce lower levels of lactic acid.
-This threshold separates the warm-up / recovery zone from the working one, and is also important for weight loss, as work on this threshold results in maximum fat consumption.
-Anaerobic threshold – the limit at which the lactate start to accumulate faster than the body can brake it down.
+Oxygen consumption during exercise is measured in oxygen (ml) per kilogram of body weight (VO2 ml / kg / min).
+The CPET test determines the athlete’s aerobic and anaerobic thresholds, maximum or peak oxygen consumption.
+The aerobic threshold is the limit when the muscle begins to produce lower levels of lactic acid.
+This threshold separates the warm-up / recovery zone from the working one, and is also important for weight loss, as working on this threshold results in maximum fat consumption.
+Anaerobic threshold is the limit at which the lactate start to accumulate faster than the body can break it down.

 The clinic also offers a state-of-the-art V02max testing with the Portable Oxycon Mobile System, which allows testing and evaluation of functional performance in real-world conditions.

 Heart activity (rhythm and conduction) is monitored during training to ensure the safety of program participants.
 Monitoring is performed using the BodyGuardian Heart system.
-The system allows the doctor to assess your heart activity remotely in close to real time during your exercise.
+The system allows the doctor to assess your heart activity remotely in almost real time during your exercise.